bblais/A-Measure-Of-Faith/chapters/Chapter 02 - Probability.md

 &=P(3\spadesuit, 4\spadesuit|E_5)\times (1/2) \\
 \end{aligned}
 $$
-where the term $P(3\spadesuit, 4\spadesuit|E_5)$ is arrived at by breaking it into the four possibilities -- ne for each of the decks.
+where the term $P(3\spadesuit, 4\spadesuit|E_5)$ is arrived at by breaking it into the four possibilities -- one for each of the decks.
 Each of the possibilities (all equally likely, because we are given no other information) has the form of the number of $3\spadesuit$ divided by 4  times the number of $4\spadesuit$ divided by 3 (remember -- it's the second  card drawn, out of 3 remaining cards) for each deck, times 1/4 because there are 4 total possible decks to consider, for example
 $$
 \begin{aligned}
 P(3\spadesuit,4\spadesuit|E_5\text{ with } [A\spadesuit, 2\spadesuit, 3\spadesuit, 3\spadesuit])P(E_5\text{ with } [A\spadesuit, 2\spadesuit, 3\spadesuit, 3\spadesuit]|E_5) =& \underbrace{(2/4)}_{\text{two } 3\spadesuit s} \times \underbrace{(0/3)}_{\text{zero } 4\spadesuit s} \times(1/4) \\